Rianto-RNT/rnt-computer-app/README.md

   - Product detail carausel, title, price and description
   - Handle no product images in product details
   - Product detail specification
+  - Tab menu for description and specification in Product detail

 ## Articles